Last updated Dec 1, 2022

 3. Identify or implement a health check resource (for Connect apps):

-To enable Atlassian to obtain a baseline measurement of whether a Connect app is up, you must provide the URL of a health check resource for your app.
+To give us a baseline measurement of whether your Connect app is up, you must provide the URL of a health check resource for your app.
+For more details, see App availability success rate.

 Information